 Here, they serve high tea in the heart of a spacious inner courtyard.
 Perfect place to cool off and indulge treats in peace.
 Enjoy our de l’Opera Hanoi afternoon tea review.

-The character of La Fée Verte bar
+Ambiance of La Fée Verte Bar

-Inner courtyard of de l’Opera Hanoi Hotel is a calm oasis, where we recovered from loud traffic noises.
+The inner courtyard of de l’Opera Hanoi Hotel is a calm oasis, where we recovered from loud traffic noises.
 In the middle of it is the running water and, I swear, I have never appreciated this soothing sound more.
 Oh, what a blessing!
 Add this to extensive free space around us – just perfect.
 It literally couldn’t be more different than the Hanoian streets.

 This spacious area is the second part of La Fée Verte bar while the first part is where the actual bar stands.
 It is less decadent but still full of modern interior with a 20th Parisian influence.
 De l’Opera Hanoi Afternoon tea is served in this metropolitan oasis though.

-de l’Opera Hanoi Afternoon Tea review
+De l’Opera Hanoi Afternoon Tea Review

 De l’Opera Hanoi high tea set comes with the spinning sandwich stand and tea of your choice.
 On the lower three plates were scones, cream, jam, and sandwiches.
 First, we had a taste of tall soufflé shaped scones, which came in two varieties.
 Both plain and raisin scones were delightful, only a little overbaked.
 To be honest, their appearance was a slight surprise.
 However, the pleasant taste is what matters.